Posts

 Image

-A few days back, there was this conversation with a young lady who said she had a huge problem - she had so many travel pictures that she didn’t know how to store them properly.
+Peace is not found by removing problems, but by not letting them disturb the mind A few days back, there was this conversation with a young lady who said she had a huge problem - she had so many travel pictures that she didn’t know how to store them properly.
 She and her husband travel extensively, often to exotic places; by the last count, they had been to 48 countries.
 It made me think: now here is a problem we would all love to have.
 They live in a sprawling flat at Marine Drive, a typical SoBo family with old money, just five people in the household.
 They have a full-time cook, and another of her serious grievances is that she and her mother-in-law can’t agree on what food to tell him to prepare.
 Enough, it seems, to turn an otherwise comfortable life into a hotbed of stress.
 Then there are what we might call “real” problems - people struggling to manage day-to-day expenses, settle debts, or deal with their own or their family’s health issues.
-People facing relationship crises, difficulties in marriage, or the heartbreak of not having children.
-Others wrestl...
+People facing relationship crises,...

 Weekday Musing – In the Middle of Things